jcvacaro/ml_notes/nlp.md

 * We also show that languages not in pre-training corpora can benefit from mBART, strongly suggesting that the initialization is at least partially language universal.

 * Data: CC25 corpus (2.1)
-    * pre-train on a subset of 25 languages – CC25 – extracted from the Common Crawl (CC) (Wenzek et al., 2019; Conneau et al., 2019)
+    * pre-train on a subset of 25 languages â CC25 â extracted from the Common Crawl (CC) (Wenzek et al., 2019; Conneau et al., 2019)
-    * Following Lample and Conneau (2019), we rebalanced the corpus by up/down-sampling text from each language i with a ratio λ_i - check formula
+    * Following Lample and Conneau (2019), we rebalanced the corpus by up/down-sampling text from each language i with a ratio Îť_i - check formula
         * where p_i is the percentage of each language in CC25.
-        * We use the smoothing parameter α = 0.7.
+        * We use the smoothing parameter Îą = 0.7.
     *Pre-processing
         * We tokenize with a sentencepiece model (SPM, Kudo and Richardson, 2018)
         * this tokenization supports fine-tuning on additional languages.